-Requirements for a minor in Biology: BIOL 1014, 1024, at least ten additional hours in the Department, including a minimum of six Junior-Senior hours.
+Requirements for a minor in Biology: All courses in this department require a grade of C or better in the prerequisite course(s) or consent of the Department Chair to enroll in subsequent courses.
+BIOL 1014, 1024, at least ten additional hours in the Department, including a minimum of six Junior-Senior hours.
 A split minor may not be taken in Biology.